EiffelWebFramework/EWF/workbook/handling_request/headers.md

 #### Detecting Browser Types

 The User-Agent header identifies the specific browser/client that is sending the request.
-The following code shows a [EWF service](../headers/browser_name/application.e) that sends browser-specific responses.
+The following code shows an [EWF service](../headers/browser_name/application.e) that sends browser-specific responses.

 The examples uses the ideas based on the [Browser detection using the user agent](https://developer.mozilla.org/en-US/docs/Browser_detection_using_the_user_agent) article.
-Basically the code check if the header user_agent exist and then call the ```browser_name (a_user_agent: READABLE_STRING_8): READABLE_STRING_32``` feature to retrieve the current browser name or Unknown in other case.
+Basically the code check if the header `user_agent` exist and then call the ```browser_name (a_user_agent: READABLE_STRING_8): READABLE_STRING_32``` feature to retrieve the current browser name or Unknown in other case.

 ```eiffel
 class